 - 2 sausages

-- 2 rounds of blood clot black pudding (none for me thank you!!!) or morcillitas, which are small black pudding sausages
+- 2 rounds of blood clot black pudding (none for me thank you!!!) or a couple of morcillitas, which are small black pudding sausages

 - 4 slices of jamón